Might1969/CISC3014_Project/README.md

 The code is scattered in different .py files.
-You can use project_rel/README.ipynb to train, evaluate, and use the hand-drawing function in one click.
+You can see detailed descriptions of each file in project_rel/README.ipynb, as well as one-click training, evaluation, and use of hand-drawing functions.